www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-10-14-boostrap-game-based-on-optimization-networks.md

         * [ ] Correct path of constraint tables.
         * [ ] Render all table like things on webserver, so these can be observed and performance can be analysed better.
           This way one knows how many table like things are created and how much these are used.
-            * [ ] Create aspects that creates a thread safe database based mirror for every table like thing, This way, the process's databases do not have to made thread safe by default.
+            * [ ] Create aspects that creates a thread safe table based mirror for every table like thing, This way, the process's databases do not have to made thread safe by default.
               This can also be used, in order to increase the performance, in case only some databases are actively observed.
               Furthermore, this enables one to completely avoid the synchronization overhead for best performance.